jparrill/hypershift-disconnected/docs/content/IPv6/dns.md

 host-record=registry.hypershiftbm.lab,2620:52:0:1305::1
 ```

-Now we need to create the systemd service to manage this dnsmasq and disable the system one:
+To proceed, we must create a systemd service for the management of the dnsmasq service and disable the system's default dnsmasq service:

 - `/etc/systemd/system/dnsmasq-virt.service`
 ```